 Lunch (1-3pm) and dinner (8-10pm) are served daily, on request - again the hotel can adapt to your schedule.
 The emphasis is on light fare, easy to digest at this high altitude.
 Our first dinner included pumpkin soup tinged with ginger, handmade fettuccine flavoured with rica rica (a local herb similar to rosemary) and a creamy dessert parfait made with a local fruit called lúcuma.

-Daily menus - featuring fish, meat and vegetarian dishes - have footnotes defining the local ingredients.
-Executive chef Ana Mingo creates a unique fusion of traditional Chilean specialties and international dishes with local produce supplied by subsidised farming communities called ayllus.
+Daily menus - featuring fish, meat and vegetarian options - have footnotes defining the local ingredients.
+Dishes are a unique fusion of traditional Chilean specialties and international favourites, with local produce supplied by subsidised farming communities called ayllus.
 Feast on fish such as Chilean reineta or steak topped with a sauce blending the local Carménère varietal with a syrup from the plum-like fruit of the chañar tree.

 If you don't like the look of the daily specials, choose a salad and spinach fettuccine (a good option for vegetarians) and ice cream for dessert.
 Guests are welcome to take recipes home or learn new cooking tips, perched on a stool at the open kitchen.